 Use of technology

+A Member:

-A Member not physically present at a General Meeting may participate in the meeting by the use of technology that allows that Member and the Members present at the meeting to clearly and simultaneously communicate with each other.
+not physically present at a General Meeting may participate in the meeting by the use of technology that allows that Member and the Members present at the meeting to clearly and simultaneously communicate with each other; and

-A Member participating in a General Meeting as permitted under clause 24.7(a) is taken to be present at the meeting and, if the Member votes at the meeting, is taken to have voted in person.
+participating in a General Meeting as permitted under clause 0 is taken to be present at the meeting and, if the Member votes at the meeting, is taken to have voted in person.

+Procedural irregularities

+No decision of the Branch, the Board or any Board-authorised entity shall be invalid merely because of a failure to give proper notice under this Constitution or the Regulations or other irregularity in procedure required by this Constitution or the Regulations, unless a person suffers substantial prejudice as a result of that failure to give proper notice or irregularity in procedure.

+SLSQ, the Board or other Board-authorised entity may confirm an earlier decision which may have been otherwise invalid because of a failure to give proper notice or other irregularity in procedure and the decision shall be deemed to be valid from the time it was originally made.

 VOTING AT GENERAL MEETINGS

 Voting at General Meetings will depend upon which Members have voting rights.
 It may vary where Members have different rights or for example where a Member is unfinancial.